zmanio/atmos/changelog/README.md

  - Added support for chaining together multiple event monitors in `atmos.events.ChainedEvents` and in the DSL as `alsoMonitorWith`.

+ - Added support for chaining together multiple result classifiers and error classifiers in the DSL.

 # 2.0 (2014-09-12)